IgniteUI/indigo-design-docfx/en/components/grid.md

 ### Data Bindings

 Data bindings are specified by using curly brace syntax, example: {isAdmin}.
-Text fields (not DataProperty or DataSource) also support string interpolation syntax example: Admin: {isAdmin}.
+Text fields (not DataProperty or DataSource) also support string interpolation syntax.
+Example: Admin: {isAdmin}.
 Data bindings can be non-nested or nested.
 If the target property is a nested property, include the nested property chain, but don’t include the model object name.
 Examples:

 #### Not Nested